jumxglhf/GRAPE/README.md

 Inside the data folder are the json inputs as well as DGL graphs.
 We are still cleaning the code for data pre-processing and it is not included in this repository.
 Please contact the authors for these code.

+We also uploaded the model checkpoints (both large and base configurations) for NQ and TQA as well as the intermediate outputs to the google drive [[drive link]](https://drive.google.com/drive/folders/1zs2BB6ZhleqFnPUYogyCcouDr_TqS2pc?usp=sharing).

 ## Cite
 If you find this repository useful in your research, please cite our paper: